Blue Point Stables, LLC

 > Many of our clients take lessons in the middle of Winter as well as the middle of Summer.

-Have you ever refused to give a lesson?
+Have you ever refused to give a lesson or to provide service?

 > Yes.
 Blue Point Stables reserves the right to refuse service to anyone, at anytime, for any reason.